jamiejamiebobamie/pegaFlashcards/notes.md

-	defines an application customized for a specific division or line of business may extend one or more framework layer applications “brand-specific” assets, such as styling and policies Rule resolution
+	defines an application customized for a specific division or line of business may extend one or more framework layer applications “brand-specific” assets, such as styling and policies Rule resolution is a search...
-	a search algorithm
-	used to find the most appropriate instance of a rule occurs whenever a rule is needed to accomplish processing of a case applies to most rules that are instances of classes derived from the abstract Rule- base class Instances of the abstract Rule- base class
+	algorithm used to find the most
+	appropriate instance of a rule.
+It occurs whenever a rule is needed to accomplish processing of a case (at runtime) Rule resolution applies to most rules that are instances of classes derived from the abstract Rule- base class.
+Instances of the abstract Rule- base class
 	Case types (Rule-Obj-CaseType )
 	Properties (Rule-Obj-Property )
 	UI rules such as Sections (Rule-HTML-Section) and Harnesses (Rule-HTML-Harness)